bcaradima/inv_sdm/readme.md

   * pre-process and calculate all potential influence factors for subsequent preparation for model inputs
   * prepares and samples observation data (for BDM, CFCH, and CFp datasets) for both papers
 4. `variable-selection.R`:
-  * given $p$ potential explanatory variables and $n$ sampled observations, performs an exhaustive search of individual models with $p$ parameters (e.g.,, 4-10 parameters) by doing 3-fold cross-validation of each individual model to taxa in the community
+  * given $p$ potential explanatory variables and $n$ sampled observations, performs an exhaustive search of individual models with $p$ parameters (e.g., 4-10 parameters) by doing 3-fold cross-validation for each individual model and taxon in the community
-  * calculates predictive performance for community for every candidate model
+  * computes predictive performance for each model for individual taxa
   * excludes models with collinear variables from validation process
-  * stores only bare minimum statistics needed for model selection in `/outputs`
+  * stores only minimum statistics required for model selection in `/outputs`
   * see paper 1 for detailed methodology
 5. `model_selection.R`:
   * no longer used; most of its outputs are incorporated in the results_ scripts for specific papers